ilgink/css-killswitch/README.md

 ```

 Of course, a code block to get website unaccessible.
 Client that refuses the pay up will get his/her *ss on fire soon, problem solved!

+Note that I'm not responsible for the illegal use of that code block, all the legal responsibility on you.
+It's a final solution for client doesn't come up on phone calls, and the certain consequences that you get ripped off.
+Also note that you're gonna be the guilty side if you had a partial payment for the project.